qwiatu-lp/ezd-rp/charts/ezd-crd/1.0.0/README.md

 > **Note**: Deleting the CRDs will delete all data as well.
 Please be cautious before doing it.

+For more detailed information regardin installation ezd-backend please refer to [quickstart](https://github.com/linuxpolska/ezd-rp/QUICKSTART.md)

-## Compability with NASK version
+## Compability with NASK ezdrp version

-Chart was tested with application version up to 1.2023-16
+Chart was tested with application versions up to 1.2023-16

-## Parameters
+## Components version

-### Global parameters
+- redis_operator: v0.15.0
+- cluster_operator: 2.2.0
+- cloudnative-pg 1.19.1